lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 I will use *Full-metal Alchemist* as an example, because I personally love *Full-Metal Alchemist* so much that when I read the about the Narrative Prothesis, the first work I thought of is this piece.
 It's appears not really a sci-fi as the background is a little steampunk and fantasy, but the way alchemy is used in the story is very much similar to that of technology.
 Protagonist Edward Erlic lost his arm and legs after a human revival alchemy ritual, and while he got equipped with Automails afterwards, which are Metal Prothesis that enabled him to be as agile as any other fighters, he still persist on finding his lost body and took on the journey.
 When he hadn't got Automails, he was depressed and couldn't set off for anything.
 As soon as he recollected his hope, he requested for Automails.
 This dichotomy of "cured and hopeful" vs "not cured and miserable" happens several times in the story.
 The stereotype of the mutilated avengers (Mitchell and Snyder, 2001, p.
 97) also exist in the story: The character Scar, who was one of the villains in the first half part of the stories (although more like frenemy), also experienced injury which took away his right arm.
 Although he didn't turn one-armed because his arm was replaced by the one of his brother's, he cruelty in killing and destroying still originates from that trauma.

 While these are all interesting aspect to discuss, I am particularly interested in the idea of "technological cure" for disability, just like how Edward Erlic is "cured" by Automails.
 This is the most classic way to imagine human future.
 There are countless examples in science fiction like Luke Skywalker in *Star Wars*, Winter Soldier in *Captain America*, Major Motoko Kusanagi in Ghost in the Shell, and so on.
-We rarely think of them as disabilities, however, because as soon as their disabilities emerges, they are immediately "cured" by the technology and fixed back to the normal state, and sometimes even more becomes super human.
+We rarely think of these characters as disabled because as soon as their disabilities emerges, they are immediately "cured" by the technology and fixed back to the normal state, and sometimes even more becomes super human.
 Such narrative convention reflects our eagerness to annihilate disability as soon as possible instead of accommodating or including it as part of our society, because disability is only used as the pathway to level up, a transient status, a "used to be", instead of an actual state that's worth being discussed.

 While enhancement is a tempting possibility, such a homogenous way to imagine the future of disability is inherently implementing a medical model of thinking that regards disability as impairment and pathological condition.
 (Wälivaara, 2018, p.
 229) Prothesis are presented as the panacea to turn a deformed body back to a homogenous standard, and the danger and risk that accompanies the technology are often ignored and overlooked in the stories.